Sakib-203-15-3883/Learn-React-in-depth/README.md

 # Interview questions :
 1. Simple Component Rendering :  Create a React component that renders a basic card with information passed as props.
 2. Conditional Rendering : Implement a component that conditionally renders different content based on a prop value (e.g., showing different list of items based on user clicked).
+3. Form Handling : Build a form component with input fields for name and email.
+Implement an event handler to capture input values and display them on submission.
+Add basic reset feature .

 # React concepts